HiTECNOLOGYs/cl-charms/README.md

 Portability
 ===========

-`cl-charms` in it's current state has been officially confirmed by me to fully work at least with configurations listed below:
+`cl-charms` in its current state has been officially confirmed by me to fully work at least with configurations listed below:

 * SBCL 1.1.8--1.2.1 on Gentoo Linux (3.13.6-hardened-r3--3.15.6-hardened) x86-64
 * SBCL 1.2.3.15-4704124 on OS X 10.10 (Yosemite) x86-64